Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: Introduction

 \section{Introduction}

-Tensors, also called multi-dimensional data, are high-order generalizations of vectors and matrices, and have a variety of applications including signal processing, machine learning, computer vision, and so on \cite{kolda2009tensor, cichocki2015tensor}.
+Tensors, also called multi-dimensional data, are high-order generalizations of vectors and matrices, and have a variety of applications including signal processing, machine learning, computer vision, and so on \cite{kolda2009tensor, song2020robust}.
 The data required from real-world applications are usually represented as high-order tensors, for example, color images are third-order tensors, color videos are fourth-order tensors.
-In order to explore the intrinsic structure of tensor data, tensor decomposition is a powerful and effective approach to represent the data, and has been widely used in several domains \cite{chen2018destriping, sidiropoulos2017tensor}.
-Besides, tensor decomposition can identify the inherent structure of tensor data and extract meaningful and explanatory information by a lower-dimensional set of latent factors, which is due to the fact that many high-dimensional data reside in a low-dimensional subspace \cite{cichocki2009nonnegative}.
+In order to explore the intrinsic structure of tensor data, tensor decomposition is a powerful and effective approach to represent the data, and has been widely used in several fields \cite{chen2018destriping, sidiropoulos2017tensor}.
+Besides, tensor decomposition can identify the fine details of tensor data and extract meaningful and explanatory information by a lower-dimensional set of latent factors, which is due to the fact that many high-dimensional data reside in a low-dimensional subspace \cite{cichocki2009nonnegative}.

-The observation tensor data and latent factors are naturally nonnegative in several real-world applications such as images, video volumes, and text data.
-Nonnegative tensor decomposition can be employed to extract the intrinsic structure of a tensor by the decomposition formulation \cite{7460200}.
+Tensor data and latent factors are naturally nonnegative in several real-world applications such as images, video volumes, and text data.
+Nonnegative tensor decomposition can be employed to extract meaningful patterns by the decomposition formulation \cite{7460200}.
 For example, many high-dimensional data, such as nonnegative hyperspectral images or video images, are factorized to find meaningful latent nonnegative components \cite{pan2021orthogonal}.
-Besides dimensionality reduction, nonnegative tensor decomposition can be modeled and interpreted better by means of nonnegative and sparse components, which can achieve a unique additive parts-based representation.
+Besides dimension reduction, nonnegative tensor decomposition can be modeled and interpreted better by means of nonnegative and sparse components, which can achieve a unique additive parts-based representation.